 History Department Travel Awards: award amounts vary.
 Students who have been accepted to a conference or who have received a research travel award are eligible to apply by submitting this application.

 Wheatley International Affairs Conference: Cost of travel, lodging, registration fee, and food to attend the Wheatley International Affairs Conference in Provo Canyon.
 Any student of outstanding academic merit who has an interest in religion and international affairs is eligible.
 Students are nominated by faculty, but students may indicate their interest to a faculty member.
+Lodging and food are sponsored by Wheatley, while travel and registration are sponsored by the Religious Studies Program.

 The Charles Redd Graduate Fellowship: The fellowship offers in-state tuition and a $10,000 stipend for one year of graduate study, renewable for a second year depending on the availability of funding and the student’s performance.
 (Waivers are often available to cover the difference between in-state and out-of-state tuition.)
 The successful candidate will work as a research assistant for Prof. Ravi M. Gupta, Charles Redd Chair of Religious Studies, while pursuing a Master’s degree in History at USU.
 Interested applicants are encouraged to contact Prof. Gupta to discuss their interests and qualifications.